Nevel Gracias

-Nevel Lourdes Sacramento Gracias (11 February 1964 – 13 May 2022), popularly known as Fr.
-Nevel Gracias, was an Indian actor, singer, composer, director, playwright, editor and diocesan priest from Goa.
-He predominantly worked on the Konkani stage and is best known for his lenten tiatrs.
+Nevel Lourdes Sacramento Gracias (11 February 1964 – 13 May 2022) was an Indian Catholic priest, playwright, actor, singer, composer, director, and literary editor who primarily worked on the Konkani stage, best known for his lenten tiatrs.
 He was regarded as a one-man show and served in the general council of the Tiatr Academy of Goa.

-Early and personal life

-Nevel Gracias was born in Naik-Caiero, Velim.
-He completed his primary and high school education at St. Francis Xavier High School, Velim.
-He later graduated from Damodar College of Commerce, Margao.

-Gracias had one of his leg below the knee amputated due to diabetes in 2006 and was bedridden at Goa Medical College in Bambolim, however ensured that his lenten tiatrs saw the light of the day.

 Career

 Priesthood

 Gracias was described as a diligent altar server who aspired to be a priest.
 He joined at Rachol Seminary in June 1984.
 Through his years at the seminary his love for tiatrs and volleyball persisted.
-He was ordained as a priest on 30 April 1991 at St Francis Xavier’s Church in Velim by then, Archbishop Emeritus Raul Nicolau Gonçalves.
+He was ordained as a priest on 30 April 1991 at St Francis Xavier's Church in Velim by then, Archbishop Emeritus Raul Nicolau Gonçalves.
 He served as an assistant to parish priest at the parishes of Taleigao and Piedade in Divar.

 In 1996, he was appointed as an assistant parish priest of Loutolim and later went on to be the Spiritual director of the Legion of Mary of Loutolim Curia.
 Gracias was assigned as the Parochial administrator of the Parish of Chaudi in Canacona in 1999.
 He was then made the Spiritual director of the Legion of Mary of Canacona Curia, within a year of his service he was appointed as the parish priest.
 In 2004 he was assigned as the Dean of Canacona deanery.

 In 2006, Gracias was appointed as the parish priest of Our Lady of Lourdes Church, Utorda but within a year, he was summoned back due to his health issues.
 In 2007, he was promoted to Assistant director of Lar de Santa Terezinha, two years later in 2009 he was appointed as an Assistant director of the Diocesan Catechetical Center and then later as a Director of Lay apostolate, where he was an editor for religious bi-monthly booklets, Jivitacho Prokas and Daily Flash, that included daily reflections on the word of God.
 Gracias also served in the parishes of Tivim, Panjim and Caranzalem.

 In 2014, Gracias was then assigned to St. Diogo Parish in Guirim-Sangolda, but due to his declining health he was summoned back in 2018.
 He was then sent to a clergy home (Lar Dos Sacerdotes), at Casa Urbina in Porvorim and resided there till his death.